How can you buy an older version of Microsoft Office to fit in with your other computers?

 OEM purchases of Office (single payment, not annual subscription) are always for that PC only and non-transferable.

 Retail Office 2013 is transferable (after Microsoft bowed to pressure).
-Unlike previous retail versions of Office, the retail license is for just one computer, not two.
+Unlike previous retail versions of Office, the retail license for Office 2013 and later perpetual licence Office is for just one computer, not two.